pazurkota/console-weather/README.md

 - Show current Wind Speed and Direction
 - Show Air Pressure, Humidity and Cloud Cover
 - Show Weather Alerts (if exists)
+- Show Weather Forecast (for a next day)